uq-eresearch/thales/doc/thales-install-guide.md

     There are different ways of doing this.
-These instructions will assume PostgreSQL is running on the same machine as the Web application and a user name and password is used.
-Another common method is to use the same database username as the login username.
-See the
-    [PostgreSQL documentation on client authentication](http://www.postgresql.org/docs/9.2/interactive/client-authentication.html)
+These instructions will assume PostgreSQL is running on the same machine as the Web application and _password authentication_ is used.
+Another common method is to use _trust authentication_, where the database username is the same as the operating system login username.
+See the [PostgreSQL documentation on client authentication](http://www.postgresql.org/docs/9.2/interactive/client-authentication.html)
     for more details.